sukhik/mood/posts/sixthpost.md

 ### DAILY ROUTINE

 Am I well?
+Why don't I feel well?

+It is all the cream?
+The coffee?

 I need to exercise more.

-I need to follow my heart and my body and this is what they speak to me.
+I need to follow my heart and body and this is what they speak to me.
 I am obligated to do my self-care and proper self-work, self-listening before careening into opportunities, hunting and deciding my prey.
-I wake up thinking about work and jumping on my computer.
-There is not a method of self-preservation or protection I have in place from the feeling where I have all these options and things to do and then, so much to do.
-I want to approach my days with more calm and a calm, relaxed mind.
-I am stressed out by my shortcomings.
+I wake up thinking about work to jump to my computer.
+A method of self-preservation is not in place to protect me from the feeling I have to much to do, then, so much, much too much to do.
+My days must be approached with more calm and a calm, relaxed mind.
+I want to cool down and slow down.
+I am stressed by my shortcomings in this area.
 After I finish this post, instead of writing to FYBR like I want to, or anything else, my new news or otherwise, I better spend time on myself and sit in my body.
-Drop in, lay down dead in myself dead to myself, silent and attentive, hear what I am saying to myself and what my body is saying to me.
+Drop in, lay down in myself, down, silent and attentive, hear what I am saying to myself and what my body is saying to me.

 ### NEW NEWS